singnet/time-series-anomaly-discovery/README.md

 [Efficient, rule density-based anomaly discovery][erdb_docs] - Detect anomalies on a generated density curve, based on a hill-climbing inspired algorithm [[1]](#anomalies_detection_general)]

-For a detailed explanation about how this service works see its
+For a detailed explanation about how this service works see the [users guide][users_guide].

 ## Compile